-Matthew Lam is a co-founding partner and serves as the managing partner of Nixon Peabody CWL.
-He is a partner in the firm’s Corporate Department and China practice group.
-He has extensive experience working on corporate and commercial matters, cross-border transactions, corporate finance, project finance, intellectual property litigation and trademark protection in Hong Kong and China.
+Matthew Lam is a co-founding partner and managing partner of Nixon Peabody CWL.
+He is also a partner of the Corporate Department and China Practice Group.
+He has extensive experience working on corporate and commercial matters, cross-border transactions, corporate finance, project finance, intellectual property litigation and trademark protection in Hong Kong and mainland China.
 His work also involves government relations and public policy.

 The establishment of the Asian Infrastructure Investment Bank along with the “One Belt, One Road” initiative by the Chinese government in 2015 is expected to accelerate infrastructure construction in countries of Asia’s emerging markets along the proposed belt and road routes.
 Comprehensive legal services to support the “One Belt, One Road” initiative will be increasingly demanded, particularly on cross-border transactions involving construction, financing, trade, shipping, aviation, urbanization and environmental issues.

 College of Law, United Kingdom, Solicitors' Final Examinations